Fjord horse: Colour

-Recognized shades

-The Fjord horse breed standard recognises five colours.
-90% of all Fjord horses are "brown dun" (the colour called "bay dun" in other breeds).
+The breed standard recognises five colours.
+90% of all the horses are "brown dun" (the colour called "bay dun" in other breeds).
 The remaining 10% are either "red dun", "grey" (less often "grey dun", the colour known as mouse dun in other breeds), or two colours reflecting the influence of the cream gene: "white dun" (or "uls dun") and "yellow dun".
 The breed association encourages preservation of all colours.
 The dun colour variations can be subtle and hard to distinguish unless horses of different shades are standing side by side.
 The colour terms are also non-standard when compared to English terminology more commonly used to describe horse coat colours in other breeds.
-This difference appears to be based in part from being derived from Norwegian language terms, which were set in 1922, and their English translations, which were made official in 1980.
+This difference appears to be based in part from being derived from Norwegian-language terms, which were set in 1922, and their English translations, which were made official in 1980.
 While these terms were set before equine coat colour genetics were fully understood, the variations do match up to modern genetic studies as variations of dun colour with the addition of other genetic factors.